minuscholastica/Minune/app/_posts/about-me.md

 ---
 title: "Briefly About Me"
-subtitle: "Minwoo, Minu, 민우, at random points, Scholastica"
+subtitle: "Minwoo, Minu, 민우, and at random points, Scholastica"
 date: "19 August 2024"
 completed: true
 birthday: "9 Feb 1999"
 ---

-These days, I think about a chicken-and-egg problem while engaging with a cool startup: using AI to transform how we handle data, which is essential to better use of AI.
+These days, I think about a chicken-and-egg problem while engaging with a cool startup by the name of Zensu: using AI to transform how we handle data, which is essential to better use of AI.
 On the side, I enjoy crafting narratives that makes complex tech accessible.

 Originally from South Korea, I relocated to Singapore to study Intellectual History and Computational Physics at Yale-NUS College.
 Since then, I've tackled a few exciting projects - here are some: